hitoshi-watase/sercrod/docs/reference/directives/fetch.md

    Implications:

-   - When `*fetch` is on the host, the first Nablla render happens after the fetch completes.
+   - When `*fetch` is on the host, the first Sercrod render happens after the fetch completes.
    - Child hosts can check `parent._loading` and delay their own initialization until the parent is done.

 2. On normal elements (button, link, div, etc.):

    - Handled inside the element rendering pipeline.
-   - Nablla clones the element, sets up `*fetch` behavior, appends the clone, and renders its children.
+   - Sercrod clones the element, sets up `*fetch` behavior, appends the clone, and renders its children.

    Clickable vs non-clickable: